 DBUnit supports several DB technologies, including PostgreSQL, MySQL, and Oracle

 A simple approach

-Many, many years ago I also wrote an article about unit testing in SQL Server.
-The approach is quite simple, but can help you with the use cases I listed above.
+Many, many years ago I approached the topic of unit testing in SQL Server from a much simpler direction.
+The approach can help you with the use cases I listed above.
 The idea is based on a simple script that you can modify to suit your needs.
 You can write a client framework or use an existing one (I used XUnit for example) to execute these scripts automatically every few minutes or every day, as you see fit.

 begin tran begin try raiserror('-- ======== Enter your unit test name here ========= --', 10, 1) with nowait; raiserror('Test 2: Add new feed, invalid category name', 10, 1) with nowait; insert FeedCategory (CategoryName) values('Maintenance feeds') --insert category exec AddNewFeed @FeedName = 'Feed 1', @FeedCategoryName = 'No such category', @FeedType='FS' raiserror('FAIL', 16, 1) --Assert.Fail.
 We shouldn't be here. end try begin catch declare @err varchar(2000) set @err = error_message() if @err like '%Invalid feed category name%' --is it expected exception? raiserror('Test succeeded.', 10, 1) with nowait; else raiserror('Test failed: %s', 16, 1, @err); end catch rollback

 I used this script and its equivalent in Oracle to test not only data but also the schema of the objects in the database.
 You can for example select data from information_schema.columns (in SQL Server) and test whether each table has the same data type for the column user_name, or the date types are consistent, or the identity primary keys are of type long integer.
 You can also test the naming conventions of the columns - very handy to catch mistakes early in the development cycle.